hyvanmielenpelit/foam-gollum/packages/foam-vscode/README.md

 "foam.fileDropdown.imageTemplateFormat": "markdown"
 ```

-The possible values for the settings are:
+Possible values for the settings are:

 | Setting | Possible values |
 | :------ | :-------------- |